Robust Equilibria in General Competing Mechanism Games: Robust PBE allocations

 (\ref{inequality1}) and (\ref{inequality2}) show that

-and hence principal $j$'s payoff in this continuation equilibrium is greater than his equilibrium payoff.
+and hence principal $j$'s utility in this continuation equilibrium is greater than his equilibrium utility.
 Because this continuation equilibrium upon deviation to $\gamma _{j}^{\prime }$ is constructed with (\ref {alternative_str1}), (\ref{robust_eq_cond}) in the definition of a robust PBE is violated.
 Therefore, any robust PBE allocation must be in the set on the right hand side of (\ref{PBEallocations1})